 Finished: submit your taxes

 Once you’ve completed these forms makes sure you’ve saved them all (hit the “speichern” button).
 Look on your ELSTER account for something that says “prüfen;” this will get you to the screen where you can look over all the information you’ve written and check to make sure it’s accurate.
-Once you can confirm this find the “absenden” option to send in your taxes and you’re done!
+You won’t be able to advance to the “prüfen” part if any of your forms have errors.
+If there are errors you will see them come up on the left sidebar, and you can follow the links to fix them.
+Once you’ve proofed everything on the “prüfen” page you can confirm this and find the “absenden” option to send in your taxes and you’re done!

 Fortunately if your taxes don’t change much from year-to-year, you’ll be able to auto-populate next year’s tax forms with the info you’ve submitted for this year and save yourself a lot of copy-and-paste translating.

-Congratulations, you’ve just engaged in one of the purest forms of civics!
+Congratulations, you’ve just engaged in one of the purest civic duties!